Feature #5810: Implement SOLR-based search

 metacat=> select count(*) from xml_documents;

-#5 Updated by Jing Tao over 6 years ago
+#5 Updated by Jing Tao about 9 years ago

 After we modified the SystemMetadataEventListener class to listen to a dedicated map for indexing, I indexed the metacat again.
 Now we got 1024 documents.
 This is a reasonable number.
 Since the documents' revision in this metadata were messed up, we don't know the exact number which needs be indexed.